rishujam/Android-Interview-Questions/README.md

 Q. What is internal keyword use?</br>
 Ans -> Setting a declaration as internal means that it'll be available in the same module only.

-Q. Flows vs live data, uses of flow when and when live data

 Q. const, val, var, companion object and object (Use and difference)</br>
 Ans -> var - mutable variables</br>